What is an animal foster parent/family?

 How long would I keep a foster animal?

-What does it do for the animal?
+What does fostering do for the animal?

 The animal learns manners and socialization and is much less stressed than it would be in a shelter environment.
 By teaching dogs manners and basic obedience skills, you help them to become the sort of companion that most families want.
-Often foster animals have come from a difficult situation, and restoring their confidence and trust is an important step in helping them learn to be well-mannered, tolerant, loving and responsive.
+Often foster animals have come from a difficult situation and restoring their confidence and trust is an important step in helping them learn to be well-mannered, tolerant, loving and responsive.

 Can I choose a particular animal to foster?

 Our primary goal is to find loving, permanent homes for our animals.
 We will guide you to the animals that are most in need of a foster home.
+We do our best to match those in need with appropriate foster home scenarios and skill levels.

 I already own an animal.
 Can I still foster?